pinemosquito/Neural-Net/README.md

     from keras.model import Dense, Dropout, Activation

 I apply Neural Net to NMIST dataset.
 This is developed by Yann LeCunn, Corinna Cortes and Christopher Burges for evaluating machine learning models on handwritten digit classification problem.
+Images of digits were taken from varieties of scanned documents
+Each image is a 28x28 pixel square (or 784 pixels todal).
+There are 10 digits (0 to 9) or 10 classes to predict

 To start, I impose constraint on weight for each hidden layer to make sure maximum norm of weight does not exceed value of 3.
 This is done using W_constraint = maxnorm(3)